bpdev97/CS450-MPX/UserManual.md

 *Usage:*
 The showAll command displays the name, class, ready state, blocked state, and priority for all PCBs in the ready queue, readySuspended queue, blocked queue, and blockedSuspended queue.
 The showAll command can be used by typing *showAll*.

-### createPCB
-*Usage:*
-The createPCB function creates a PCB with the user input name, class, and priority.
-The createPCB command can be used by typing createPCB.

-### deletePCB
-*Usage:*
-The deletePCB function deletes a PCB with the user input name.
-The deletePCB command can be used by typing deletePCB.

 ### block
 *Usage:*
 The block command can accept one argument, that being the name of a process.
 Block will find a process and change its state to blocked.